Welcome

 Saint Patrick Parish invites all to a deeper relationship with Jesus Christ through Eucharist, Prayer, and Education, to become Disciples for a World Church.Mission Statement [March 2017]

-It was not our intent to “create” the Mission, Values and Priorities for our parish, but rather to “discern and discover” the direction in which Jesus is calling us.
+We did not intend to “create” the Mission, Values, and Priorities for our parish but rather to “discern and discover” the direction Jesus calls us.

 Rooted in Tradition

-The new Mission Statement, adopted March 2017 reflects a renewed emphasis on our fundamental traditions of Eucharist, Prayer and Education.
+The new Mission Statement, adopted in March 2017, reflects a renewed emphasis on our fundamental traditions of Eucharist, Prayer, and Education.

 The most notable change is the clear call to deepen our personal relationships with Jesus Christ, whom we feel is now calling us to build upon our historical inward focus on the “Old Tacoma” community to a more outward focus.